nadafalou/CSC413/README.md

 ##### Data Transformation

 The data was transformed by opening each of the training, valiation, and testing datasets as a csvfiles, and reading each row as a string.
 The post (second column of each row) was split into a list of strings for each word, and the label (third column of the row) was converted to an integer (0 for 'real', 1 for 'fake').
 The post was then stored in an X list applicable for the type of data (training, validation, and testing) as well as a master list of posts for all 3 datasets.
 The label was stored in a respective T list for the type of data.
 Then, using the master list of posts, a sorted list of all unique words in all datasets was created, and assigned indices for each word in alphabetical order in a dictionary.
-The X lists were then converted to lists of lists of indices using the dictionary, and the X and T lists were then converted to numpy arrays, to be usable by the neural network modules.
+The X lists were then converted to lists of lists of indices using the dictionary, padded with 0s on their right sides to account for variable input length, per the max length of each dataset.
+The X and T lists were then converted to numpy arrays, to be usable by the neural network modules.

-During the splitting of sentence strings into lists of word strings, punctation was separated and counted as words.
-This was done because official statements in posts, a.k.a. real news, are generally well-written, while it is common to find posts with fake news to have poor punctation or exaggeration, such as multiple exclamation marks.
+During the splitting of sentence strings into lists of word strings, punctuation was separated and counted as words.
+This was done because official statements in posts, a.k.a. real news, are generally well-written, while it is common to find posts with fake news to have poor punctuation or exaggeration, such as multiple exclamation marks.
 Thus, we felt the need to keep punctuation in the posts as they may contribute to the prediction of whether the information is real or fake.

 According to [Patwa et. al (2021)](https://arxiv.org/ftp/arxiv/papers/2011/2011.03327.pdf), most of the dataset consisted of posts, but some datapoints were general social media posts.
-In our model, we padded inputs to have same length, which is why we decided to remove all non-post datapoints (i.e. datapoints with more than 280 charachters) to improve our training runtime and efficiency.
+In our model, we padded inputs to have same length, which is why we decided to remove all non-post datapoints (i.e. datapoints with more than 280 characters) to improve our training runtime and efficiency.
 Removing posts longer than 280 characters resulted in removing 816 posts from the training data, leaving us with 5,604 datapoints to train on.
 Given the spike in efficiency, we determined that losing these datapoints is worth it.

-Note: similar analyses were done on validation and test datasets and yeilded similar results.
+Note: similar analyses were done on validation and test datasets and yielded similar results.
 Exact statistics can be found in data.py.

 ##### Data Split